Medically reviewed by:

 Some of the most common side effects of oxycodone use, even in regularly prescribed doses, are drowsiness, confusion, and relaxation.
-This is why doctors suggest that patients do not take the drug and try to drive or participate in other activities requiring concentration and quick reflexes (National Library of Medicine).
+This is why doctors suggest that patients do not take the drug then try to drive or participate in other activities requiring concentration and quick reflexes.

-Still, when someone is actually abusing oxycodone, these symptoms will be more intense, and others will also occur be more likely to occur.
-Other common signs and symptoms of oxycodone abuse include
+When someone is actually abusing oxycodone, these symptoms will be more intense, and others will also occur be more likely to occur.
+Other common signs and symptoms of oxycodone abuse include:

 - Dry mouth